 He gave me the example of the fabulous oceanic photographer, Marc Montocchio, who has a limited edition print on metal of a live marlin in its natural habitat in the ocean.
 (Oddly, the www.occhioinc.com is not available now.
 I cannot tell if it is a temporary or permanent problem.)

 This is a one-of-a-kind piece in that taking photographs of marlins in the wild has previously never been done.
 He is selling a very limited edition run of the image and stands to make a boodle doing it.
 You can view the YouTube video on how the image was taken here.

 Ultimately, every artist will come to his or her own conclusion.

 So, I get it.
 I can look at artists like Ford Smith, Jennifer Vranes, Yuroz, Eric Hermann, and countless more who are profiting in the limited edition market.
 It proves it is not an open and shut case.
 My only retort to such overwhelming evidence of success is to question how much money those artists lose by capping their income.

 The heirs of Maxfield Parrish and Ansel Adams continue to get royalties from their estates.
-If these artists had opted for limited editions of their work.
-The income from those original prints would have long ago dried up.
+If these artists had opted for limited editions of their work the income from those original prints would have long ago dried up.

 I’ll leave it at that.
-As always, I know you will come to your own informed decision.
-Two competing ideas that are both wildly successful are Art That Fits, a company owned by Larson-Juhl, the world’s largest supplier of picture frame moulding and supplies.
+As always, I know you will come to your informed decision.
+Two competing ideas that are both wildly successful are Art That Fits, a company owned by Larson-Juhl, the world’s largest supplier of picture frame molding and supplies.
 It is notably owned by Warren Buffett’s Berkshire Hathaway group.
 Art buyers can browse its site and order open edition prints in a variety of sizes.

 What Is Up with 2ox200.com?
 Will It Survive?